VCCT-MAST5112-2025-G2/MASTPart2POE-ST10489366/README.md

 4 Tap "Save" to add to the menu

 # Viewing Menu

 -The home screen displays all menu items in a 2-column grid

--Each item shows image, name, course, and price
+-Each item shows name, course, and price

 -Total item count is displayed at the bottom

 -Course filter buttons available (functionality for Part 3)

 # 🎨 Design Features

 -Color Scheme: Professional red and white theme

 -Typography: Clean, readable fonts with proper hierarchy